Faculty Views on Academic Pluralism

 Faculty perspectives are missing from the conversation about intellectual diversity in higher education.

 Understanding of how academic climates shape faculty views on open inquiry and intellectual pluralism in higher education is limited.
 While administrators and policymakers debate academic freedom, little research actually captures what faculty experience day-to-day and how this experience differs across our nation’s institutions.
-This study will help build an evidence-based understanding of faculty perspectives and practices by examining their views on topics such as diversity of perspectives and intellectual pluralism.
+This study helped build an evidence-based understanding of faculty perspectives and practices by examining their views on topics such as diversity of perspectives and intellectual pluralism.

 Solution